code-source-javascript/project-trivia/backend/README.md

 - Create a question with it answer,difficulty, and category
 - Request Arguments: None
 - Request Body: `{"question":String,"answer":String,"difficulty":Integer,"category":Integer } `
-- Returns: An object with  `success` with value `True` which signifies successful creation and `question` which is an object that contains it fields and values
+- Returns: An object with  `success` with value `True` which signifies successful creation and `question` which is an object that contains it fields and values of the question created

 ```json
 {